Financial Aid Info

 • Come from an educational, cultural, or geographical background that is underrepresented in graduate study in your discipline in the United States or the University of Michigan (You cannot meet this criteria using your race/ethnicity/gender/sex/sexual orientation);

 • Have demonstrated a commitment to diversity in the academic, professional, or civic realm through their work experience, volunteer engagement, or leadership of student or community organizations.
-By diversity, we mean efforts to reduce social, educational, or economic disparities based on rasec, ethnicity, or gender, or to improve race relations in the U.S.;
+By diversity, we mean efforts to reduce social, educational, or economic disparities based on race, ethnicity, or gender, or to improve race relations in the U.S.;

 • Have experienced financial hardship as a result of family economic circumstances;